sidneythekidney/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis

-Tracks the sentiment analysis of Tweets containing the user-inputted keyword using tweepy and
+Tracks the sentiment analysis of Tweets containing the user-inputted keyword by using the tweepy and TextBlob modules.